Volk ans Gewehr

-Volk ans Gewehr (People to Arms) was the refrain of the very popular 1931 Nazi song "Siehst du im Osten das Morgenrot" (Do you see dawn in the east).
+"Volk ans Gewehr" ("People to Arms") was the refrain of the very popular 1931 Nazi song "Siehst du im Osten das Morgenrot" ("Do You See Dawn in the East").
 The song was written by Arno Pardun, who dedicated it to Joseph Goebbels.
-It contains strong allusions to the well-known workers' song Brothers, to the sun, to freedom, a German communist song later adopted by the NSDAP.
+It strongly alludes to the well known workers' song "Brüder, zur Sonne, zur Freiheit" ("Brothers, to the Sun, to Freedom"), a German communist song later adopted by the Nazi Party.

+History

-The song, which was characterized by a hammering march rhythm, was first heard at a rally in the Berlin Sports Palace on 8 January 1932 by about 150 Sturmabteilung (SA) people of Standard 7 and performed publicly by the Fuhsel Chapel.
+The song, which was characterized by a hammering march rhythm, was first heard at a rally in the Berlin Sportpalast on 8 January 1932 by about 150 Sturmabteilung (SA) people of Standard 7 and performed publicly by the Fuhsel Chapel.
 In the following years, it became one of the most played National Socialist songs.